 PRINCE2 recommends 3 levels of plan each level matching the information needs of the 3 levels of the project management team.
 These are

-- Project Plan (used by the Project Board) containing project levels costs, timescales and control points.
-An updated version is created at each stage end to reflect actual progress and revised forecasts;
+- Project plan (used by the project board) containing project levels costs, timescales and control points.
+An updated version is created at the end of each stage to reflect actual progress and revised forecasts

-- Team Plan (used by a Team Manager) – covers all the work done in a Work Package.
+- Team plan (used by a team manager) – covers all the work done by a team

-- Write the Project Product Description to define what the project must deliver in order to gain acceptance;
+- Writing a project product description - to define what the project must deliver in order to gain acceptance

-- Draw a Product Breakdown Structure to show the products within scope (note: external products are those that already exist or are being created outside the scope of the plan);
+- Creating a product breakdown structure - to show the products within scope (note: external products are those that already exist or are being created outside the scope of the plan)

-- Draw a Product Flow Diagram to define the sequence in which the products will be developed.
+- Creating a product flow diagram - to define the sequence in which the products will be developed

 The purpose of this theme is to identify, analyse and control uncertainty and thereby improve the chances of a successful project.

-In PRINCE2, a risk is defined as an uncertain event, which (if it does occur) will have an effect (either negative or positive) on the project’s objectives.
-A risk should NOT be confused with a Project Issue, which is an event which has happened but wasn’t planned.
-However, if and when a risk does actually occur then it becomes a Project Issue.
+In PRINCE2, a risk is defined as an uncertain event, which (if it occurs) will have an effect (either negative or positive) on the project’s objectives.
+A risk should NOT be confused with a project issue, which is an event which has happened but wasn’t planned.
+However, if and when a risk does actually occur then it becomes a project issue.

 Risks can be either: